 Companies should include an expansive definition of confidential information and include any derivatives generated by the counterparty based on the company's confidential information.
-Companies should also ensure that their agreements include the three core confidentiality obligations: (1) maintenance of the information in confidence, (2) non- SARAH E. BLOCH is a patent agent, disclosure, and (3) non-use for any and Matthew A. Ferry is a partner purpose other than the specified pur- at Morrison & Foerster LLP.

-material trade secrets, the company should consider including heightened security protections and a duration lasting as long as the information is not publicly known.
+Companies should also ensure that their agreements include the three core confidentiality obligations: (1) maintenance of the information in confidence, (2) non-disclosure, and (3) non-use for any purpose other than the specified purpose.
+If a company needs to disclose material trade secrets, the company should consider including heightened security protections and a duration lasting as long as the information is not publicly known.